howardsmithnz/sprint-3/docs/product-objectives.md

   - to make lots of money

  - Metrics:
-  - to improve the speed of caffeine and calorie loading for Tresury Officials by 150% in the first week
+  - to improve the speed of caffeine and calorie loading for Tresury Officials
   - to reduce the cost of caffeine and calorie ingredients to previously unseen levels.
 This will be done be dispensing with unneccesary things such as quality.

  Success metrics (first quarter)
+  - to increase the speed of caffeine and calorie loading by 150% within the first quarter
+  - to reduce the average duration of the Treasury lunch break by 50%